H00ong/NinjaFrog/README.md

 ## Asset Attribution

-The assets in the `Assets/Free` folder are sourced from the free resources provided by [Pixel Frog on itch.io](https://pixelfrog-assets.itch.io/pixel-adventure-1).
+The assets in the 'Assets/Free' folder and 'Assets/Enemies' folder are sourced from the free resources provided by below sites.
 These assets are made available for free use under the terms specified on the Pixel Frog page.

 - Source: [Pixel Adventure 1 by Pixel Frog](https://pixelfrog-assets.itch.io/pixel-adventure-1)